Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 1. **Identification of Emotional Goals**: This includes defining key emotions for AI expression in music, including but not limited to happiness, sadness, anger, surprise, and fear.
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**
-This framework aims to provide actionable insights and steps for stakeholders involved in AI music generation, emphasizing the importance of community engagement.
+This revised framework aims to provide detailed insights and actionable steps for stakeholders involved in AI music generation, emphasizing the importance of community engagement in the process.
 ## Emotional Representation in AI-Generated Music

 ### AI Emotional Representation Framework